TheJumpCloud/jcapi-ruby/jcapiv2/docs/PoliciesApi.md

 # **graph_policy_traverse_system_group**
 > Array&lt;GraphObjectWithPaths&gt; graph_policy_traverse_system_group(policy_id, content_type, accept, opts)

-List the System Groups associated with a Policy
+List the System Groups bound to a Policy

-This endpoint will return System Groups associated with a Policy.
+This endpoint will return all Systems Groups bound to a Policy, either directly or indirectly, essentially traversing the JumpCloud Graph for your Organization.
 Each element will contain the group's type, id, attributes and paths.
-The `attributes` object is a key/value hash of attributes specifically set for this group.
+The `attributes` object is a key/value hash of compiled graph attributes for all paths followed.
 The `paths` array enumerates each path from this Policy to the corresponding System Group; this array represents all grouping and/or associations that would have to be removed to deprovision the System Group from this Policy.
-See `/members` and `/associations` endpoints to manage those collections.  #### Sample Request ``` https://console.jumpcloud.com/api/v2/policies/{policy_id}/systemsgroups ```
+See `/members` and `/associations` endpoints to manage those collections.  #### Sample Request ``` curl -X GET  https://console.jumpcloud.com/api/v2/policies/{Policy_ID}/systemgroups \\   -H 'Accept: application/json' \\   -H 'Content-Type: application/json' \\   -H 'x-api-key: {API_KEY}' ```

 ### Example
 ```ruby